Watch blast rip through police truck - KION546

 By Alexandra Meeks, CNN

-At least 17 people were injured in Los Angeles on Wednesday evening after an explosion occurred inside a police bomb squad disposal truck, officials said.
+At least 17 people were injured Wednesday evening in Los Angeles after an explosion occurred inside a police bomb squad disposal truck, officials said.

 “This vessel should have been able to dispose of this material,” Los Angeles Police Department Chief Michel Moore said at a news conference.
 “Something happened in that containment vehicle that should not have happened and we do not know why.”

-Earlier on Wednesday, the LAPD received a call about illegal fireworks, Moore said.
+Earlier in the day, the LAPD received a call about illegal fireworks, Moore said.
 When officers arrived at the residence, they found commercial-grade fireworks stacked approximately 8-10 feet high.
 They also found improvised explosives, he said.

 The explosion occurred as officers intentionally detonated the improvised devices in the truck, Moore said.